CircuitMonkey/CHIPs/README.md

 Everyting here is open source with minimal (if at all) license requirements.
 Copy, mash-up and use to your hearts content.

+## NOTE
+New designs will be placed in a sub-directory, like [Synth] is.
+Older designs will be moved eventually into a sub-folder but for now will dominate the file listing you see.

 Enjoy,

 Mark Koch  (Circuit Monkey)